SeaFilmz/McFly/README.md

 <h3>Boolean Operations</h3>
   <ul>
     <li>and is checking for if 2 things are the True then outputs True else it outputs False</li>
-    <li>or is checking for if at least 1 thing is True of 2 things and outputs True else it outputs False</li>
+    <li>or is checking for if at least 1 or 2 things is True if so then it will output True else it will output False</li>
     <li>not is for reversing the output of the words True/False</li>
   </ul>